 My Joseph Beuys Story

-It’s hard to work with felt and not be confronted by refences to Joseph Beuys, the German fighter pilot turned famous postwar artist that worked with many materials, but was especially known for his art made with felt and also fat, and for his story of rebirth that told of his rescue by nomadic tribesmen who used these materials to heal his body after his plane crashed in Crimea during the second world war.
+It’s hard to work with industrial felt and not be asked about references to Joseph Beuys, the German fighter pilot turned famous postwar artist that worked with many materials, but was especially known for his art made with felt and fat, and for his story of rebirth that told of his rescue by nomadic tribesmen who used these materials to heal his body after his plane crashed in the Crimea during the second world war.

-My history with these materials lies with felt on my father’s side.
+My history with these materials lies with my family.
+On my father’s side is felt.
 My great grandfather, who emigrated to Canada from Germany in the late-ninteenth century, partnered with a German felt manufacturer to import felt from his homeland.
 He settled in Montreal and grew the family business as an agent for local felt mills.
+Felt is made for numerous industrial applications with production peaking during wartime when 90% of all felt manufactured went to the arms race for use in machine parts and munitions.